EdoardoCocconi/Designing-Intelligent-Agents_SingleAgent-System/README.md

 The chosen task is always the one that will allow the agent to perform the greatest amount of points in the shortest amount of time.
 This could be improved by a more far-sighted approach, but it would be less responsive to newly spawned tasks, exponentially more computationally expensive, and more time consuming to program.
 Instead, this simple approach is easy to debug, easy for a human to understand, and gives more time for perfecting and tuning the algorithms.

 This approach has the additional advantage that after some updates it can become the perfect starting point to implement multiple agents in the next project, which will be more computationally expensive.
-As will be explained in question 7 the agent is likely to complete a cluster of tasks before moving to the next cluster.
+As will be explained in the "Chosing the bin" section of the README the agent is likely to complete a cluster of tasks before moving to the next cluster.
 If every high value task was surrounded by many low value tasks, the agent would not understand that it has to change cluster if the latter is too far away.
 Also, the agent exploits the fact that points are awarded only at task completion.
 If points were awarded for partial completion, the agent would have to be changed so it does not avoid partial completion.

 <br>